greenina/TWIX/TWIX.md

 **I like …**

-- Specific reasons of HMWs and solutions.
+- Suggested solutions and specific reasons of HMWs and solutions
-    - specific reasons for each HMWQ makes me understand easily.
-    - I like that they suggest solutions, and HMW with reasons and explanations, so I could understand that easily.
+    - could be understood easily
-    - How they touched user’s emotion by virtual companion.
+    - how they touched user’s emotion by virtual companion
-- Detail and quality of storyboards
-    - I know talking about visual is banned, but I cannot help giving applause to your *marvelous* storyboard pictures
-    - that team provided detailed storyboard
 - Contents
-    - Describing with brands info
+    - persona description with brands info
-    - I like that the pov is related to eco-friendly products since they’re saving the nature
+    - the POV is related to eco-friendly products since they’re saving the nature
-    - Deviding environmental infos into several cartegories
+    - dividing environmental infos into several categories
+    - detail and quality of storyboards

 **I wish ...**

-- descriptions
+- Descriptions
-    - I wish you can describe how ‘needs to be steadily advertised(?) by eco-friendly product’ is the needs of the new-comers to eco-friendly products!
-Or was it the problem status?
-I think it would be better if you can address it. →[[1]]()
+    - explanation about why ‘to be steadily motivated in eco-friendly product consumption’ is the needs of the new-comers to eco-friendly products!
+Or was it the problem status? →[[1]](#fb-one)
-- wishes in a presentation
+- Wishes in a presentation
-    - I wish you to explain more about the term you use in your presentation.
+    - more explanation about the term you use in your presentation.
 I does not directly what it means getting interact emotionally and other terms.
-    - I wish HMW question were reminded again while introducing the solutions
+    - reminder of HMW questions while introducing the solutions
-    - I wish if you write which solutions is for which problem
-    - Indicate which storyboard explain which solution.
+    - indicator of which storyboard explain which solution
 - Opinions about setting product's contribution
     - The effects of each product differ by amount, material, etc.